 Today it also contains The Elmar Digby collection of French furniture, clocks and works of art, which is brought to life within the elegant Georgian interior of Berrington Hall.
 Berrington's collection includes snuff and sewing boxes, seals, watches and small objets d'art.

-Berrington also hosts costume exhibitions, showing various pieces from the Charles Paget Wade Collection (on loan from Snowshill Manor) as well as temporary exhibitions, such as 'Waste to Waist' by Rose Tinted Rags.
+Berrington also hosts costume exhibitions, showing various pieces from the Charles Paget Wade Collection (on loan from Snowshill Manor) and even a new exhibition, 'A Dress Fit for a King' which reveals elements of an original eighteenth-century Court Mantua dress.
 To see more of the Wade collection, special viewing can be booked with our costume expert Althea on Mondays and Tuesdays by calling her on 07811 297703.

 Every room tells a story of the Hall’s past inhabitants.
 Discover the stories of the three families who called Berrington home and decide for yourself whether Henry Holland succeeded in creating 'the perfect place to live'.